 - Or, a deferred gift that is designed to provide a lifelong income for yourself.

-For detailed information on giving retirement assets please reference the PDF below:
+For detailed information on giving retirement assets please reference this Gift of Retirement Assets PDF

 - Log on to your airline’s frequent flyer miles program on the airline’s website to see the number of frequent flyer miles you have accumulated.
 Some airlines, like Continental, will allow you to donate as many miles as you would like.
 Other airlines have a minimum amount you can donate.
 United Airlines, for example, has a minimum donation amount of 1,000 miles, meaning that you won’t be able to donate any miles if you don’t have at least 1,000 in your account.